-The AID subfield contains an AID as specified in Table 8.7.3.1-2–From DS values in short data frames of Type 0-2.
+The AID subfield contains an AID as specified in Table 8-301b (From DS values in Short frames) in Short frames of Type 0, 1 and 2.
 The A3 Present subfield is 1 if the A3 is present in the short MAC header, otherwise it is 0.

 The A4 Present subfield is 1 if the A4 is present in the short MAC header, otherwise it is 0.